mouneeshwarip/furry-folks-foundation/README.md

 * All social media links work correctly and open on a new tab.
 * All images load on each page as intended.
 * All the buttons are working correctly and bring the users to the function that they were built for.
-* The arrows inside the buttons in Landing Page, Thanks Page and Homepage banners, has a fully functional opacity animation.
-* Both the buttons in Homepage cards and in the Contact Page change the background and text color when hovered by the user.
+* All the buttons in Homepage, adoption page and in the Contact Page change the background and text color when hovered by the user.
 They are working without issues.
-* The cards in the Homepage "top trips", change the box shadow when hovered by the user, working correctly.
-* The cards in the Homepage "city breaks", has an image zoom in effect when hovered by the users, working correctly.

    ## Bugs

-* I was unable to add padding to the arrow default in the form select.
+* Navbar Menu Adjustment: Initially, I encountered difficulty adjusting the navbar menu without it dropping.
+However, through debugging, I successfully resolved this issue, ensuring smooth navigation for users.

+* Large Image and Video Sizes: Another challenge arose when images and videos appeared excessively large.
+With guidance from my mentor, I tackled this issue effectively, optimizing the sizes to enhance website performance and user experience.

    ## Website Development Issues

-* At the initial stages of my project, I made an error when using Git Commit.
-Following my first call with my mentor he clarified how to do it and I have followed his recommended approach.
+* The website was not properly responsive in iPad view.
+After thorough testing and adjustments, the responsive design issues were resolved, ensuring a consistent user experience across devices.

 ## Deployment of This Project